Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants

 \begin{example} For every scheme $X$, $\mathcal{M}_X \coloneqq \cO_X^{\times}$ define a log structure on $X$, called the \emph{trivial log structure}.
 In particular, taking $X= \Spec \C$, we call $(\Spec \C,\C^{\times})$ the \emph{trivial log point}. \end{example}

 \begin{example} Let $X \coloneqq \Spec \CC$.
 Define $\mathcal{M}_X \coloneqq \CC^{\times} \oplus \NN$, and $\alpha_X\colon \M_X \to \CC$ as follows.

 The corresponding log scheme $O_0 \coloneqq (\Spec \CC, \C^{\times} \oplus \NN)$ is called the \emph{standard log point}.
 One can check that the log structure on the standard log point is the same as the pull-back of the divisorial log structure on $\A^1$ with the divisor $D=\{0\}\subset \A^1$. \end{example} \begin{definition} A log structure $\shM$ on a scheme $X$ is called {\it coherent} if \'etale locally on $X$ there exists a finitely generated monoid $\shP$ and, denoting $\shP_X$ the constant sheaf corresponding to $\shP$, a prelog structure $\shP_X\to\mathcal{O}_X$ whose associated log structure, defined as in Definition \ref{Def: Log pre log}, is isomorphic to $\shM$.
+Recall that a monoid $\shP$ is called {\it integral} if the canonical map $\shP \rightarrow \shP^{\mathrm{gp}}$ from $\shP$ to its Grothendieck group $\shP^{\mathrm{gp}}$ is injective.
 The sheaf $\shM$ is called {\it integral} if $\shM$ is a sheaf of integral monoids.
-If $\shM$ is both coherent and integral then it is called {\it fine }. \end{definition}
+If $\shM$ is both coherent and integral then it is called {\it fine}. \end{definition}

-\begin{definition} For a scheme $X$ with a fine log structure $\shM$ a {\it chart for $\shM$ } is a homomorphism $\shP_X \to \shM$ for a finitely generated integral monoid $\shP$ which induces $\shP^a\cong \shM$ over an \'etale open subset of $X$. \end{definition}